dwhenson/frontendmentor-minimalist-portfolio/README.md

 - 🙇‍♂️ Get comfortable with responsive images (srcset, sizes etc).
 - 🙇‍♂️ Continue to improve knowledge of Gulp and build steps.
-- 🙇‍♂️ Keep going wtih 11ty!!
+- 🙇‍♂️ Keep going with 11ty!!

 ## Resources

-- 🔗 I used Andy Bell's totally full on [fully respnsive progressively enhacned burget menu ](https://piccalil.li/tutorial/build-a-fully-responsive-progressively-enhanced-burger-menu/) which is excellent.
+- 🔗 I used Andy Bell's totally full on [fully responsive progressively enhanced burger menu ](https://piccalil.li/tutorial/build-a-fully-responsive-progressively-enhanced-burger-menu/) which is excellent and very robust.
 - 🔗 I used Andy Bell's totally full on [Learn Eleventy from Scratch Course ](https://piccalil.li/course/learn-eleventy-from-scratch/) which is excellent, really in-depth and free!.
 It should probably be called learn 11ty, SASS, gulp, some accessibility stuff and how to structure CSS...